The Ultimate Guide to Health and Wellness Stipends

 Based on research, conversations, and market trends, one thing is clear:

-The companies that achieve the most productivity and success are the ones that are most innovative, most focused on employees’ needs, and the most driven to help the employees succeed at work and in life.
+The companies that achieve the most productivity and success are the ones that are the most innovative, most focused on employees’ needs, and most driven to help their employees succeed at work and in life.

 A common question people ask us is, “What expenses can be reimbursed under a wellness stipend, and what are they used for?”